Brief

 Packaging

-"Guilt-Free Gummies" appears at the top of the packaging, making it the first thing a consumer notices upon opening.
+"Guilt-Free Gummies" is prominently displayed at the top of the packaging, making it the first thing a consumer notices upon opening.

 The reasoning behind its guilt-free claim is explained after the flavor section: it is low in sugar and made with real fruit juice, claiming to be a healthier alternative that fits the consumer's lifestyle.